Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 While small doses of kratom may decrease blood pressure, long-term use may cause blood pressure to rise, posing significant health risks.

-By elevating blood pressure, the stimulating effects of kratom may operate against the blood-pressure-lowering effects of quercetin.
+By elevating blood pressure, the stimulating effects of kratom may operate against the anti-hypertensive effects of quercetin.

 Because both medications have opposing effects, taking them together can cancel out each other’s effects, raising blood pressure and causing more problems.